 The WHO mission comes as the number of people confirmed with the virus rose to over 4500 globally on January 28, the greatest number being in China.

-The WHO delegation highly appreciated the actions China has implemented in response to the outbreak, its speed in identifying the virus and openness to sharing information with WHO and other countries.
+The WHO delegation highly appreciated the actions China has implemented in response to the outbreak, its speed in identifying the virus, and its openness to sharing information with WHO and other countries.